savannahlk/COMM-618/Final_Project.md

 “They did want to achieve at least pay parity with suburbs.
 They didn't want teachers leaving D.C. to go to the suburbs.
 They wanted to make it a sustainable career for teachers that could support a family and live in the D.C. area, and so they prioritized compensation.
 And DCPS in essence asked in exchange for more time from teachers and more control over teachers' time,” Shand said.

+Washington Teachers Union and DCPS did not respond to multiple requests for comment.

 <img width="1057" alt="Chart 2" src="https://user-images.githubusercontent.com/123258480/221330895-750b84cd-aa0f-4f53-94dc-14f66c465a84.png">